ismurray/tic-tac-toe/README.md

 2. Create wire frames (see below)
 3. Write initial game engine to model a classic tic tac toe game.
 Runnable in the console.
   * Data structure: Each game is an object containing an array of 9 empty strings (to represent the game board), and a few key value pairs to store things like game state (over or not), the current player whose turn it is, a list of win conditions, and a unique ID number.
 This was modeled to be a similar format to the one used by the API.
+4. Write User stories (see below) to help guide the development process and keep attention focused on one discreet feature at a time.
-4. Create initial site UI, with 3 discreet views: Login page, Account Page, and Game page
+5. Create initial site UI, with 3 discreet views: Login page, Account Page, and Game page
-  * Login page: Sign up form, sign in forms
+  * Login page: Sign up form, sign in form
   * Account Page: Signout form
   * Game page: Visual tic tac toe board
-5. Tie Game Board UI to internal game engine
+6. Tie Game Board UI to internal game engine
   * Use jQuery to make click handlers, and to write to the game board
   * Create UI messages for feedback on successful/unsuccessful user actions
-6. Create account authentication API interactions: sign in, sign up, sign out, change password
+7. Create account authentication API interactions: sign in, sign up, sign out, change password
   * Test API with curl requests
   * Tie UI forms to ajax requests, follow up with user feedback via displayed messages
-7. Create game API requests: create new game, retrieve all stored games, update game after every move and upon endgame state
+8. Create game API requests: create new game, retrieve all stored games, update game after every move and upon endgame state

 With all Project requirements met, I began adding a number of bonus features: